Strategic Transportation Investments

 View larger map

-NCDOT will use the final project rankings generated by the new formula to create the next State Transportation Improvement Program (STIP).
-The department will circulate a draft of the STIP for public comment beginning in December 2014.
-It will be adopted by the N.C.
-Board of Transportation in June 2015.
+The department will circulate a draft of the STIP for public comment in December 2014.
+NCDOT anticipates the Board of Transportation will adopt it in June 2015.

 Why STI Is Important